Rollins in Shanghai

 INTS380 Internship: A very limited number of competitive 3 or 4-credit internships are available on this program.
 In order to apply, interested students must:

 - Be accepted and committed to the Rollins in Shanghai program

 - Have a full year of college level Chinese language

 - Have relevant prior work, internship, volunteer and/or co-curricular experience

-- For INB 397 ONLY: Junior standing at the time of the internship and completion of INB 300 prior to the internship
+- For INB CREDIT ONLY: Junior standing at the time of the internship and completion of INB 300 prior to the internship

-Students who meet these qualifications will be invited to apply for the internship.
-Placements are not guaranteed and students will not find out about placements later in the semester.
+Placements are not guaranteed and placements are not confirmed until arrival.
 Please direct all questions about the internship to International Programs.

 - Interns are placed in Chinese, joint-venture, or foreign-owned companies.
 Interns spend 10-15 hours per week (minimum 120 hours for 3 credits, 160 hours for 4 credits) at the internship site

 - Interns complete a research project that includes a 5,000 word paper and oral presentation.